NickFasulo/weather-app/README.md

 # The Weather Now

 TWN is a web app that shows you current weather data based on your location (city and state).
 There is also the option to search places for their current weather.
 User can save a list of favorite places to referance them later.
+Made with Express and EJS.
 * https://nickfasulo-weathernow.herokuapp.com/

 ## Dependencies